Award Description

 External Support

 Several countries provide significant monetary support for students to complete their graduate studies at UCF.
 The support can take the form of scholarships, grants, loans, or hybrid funding.
 Some loans are forgivable if the student returns to their home country for a fixed period of time.
-For more information about these programs, please see the link below.
+A few of these support organizations are:

 Award Timeline